Class 2 (Barn Owls) 2025 - 2026

 PE

-Mr Jones will be taking our PE lessons this year, PE will take place on a Friday however, there may be other opportunities for exercise so please ensure your child has a complete, named kit in school at all times.
+PE will take place on a Friday morning, however, there may be other opportunities for exercise so please ensure your child has a complete, named kit in school at all times.

 Art and Design